Conformal prediction beyond exchangeability: Extension to general nonconformity scores

-The same theoretical results hold for these more general methods as well (i.e., Theorem~\ref{thm:splitCP} for split conformal, and Theorem~\ref{thm:fullCP} for full conformal).
-Since the necessary modifications of the proofs are very straightforward, we omit them here.
+Importantly, the same theoretical result (i.e., Theorem~\ref{thm:fullCP}) holds for these more general methods as well.
+The proof does not fundamentally rely on residual scores, and the modifications required for the general case are straightforward, so we omit the details here.

-Finally, it is nontrivial to modify the jackknife+ directly to handle general nonconformity scores, but jackknife+ is closely related to the cross-conformal prediction method of \cite{vovk2015cross,vovk2018cross} (see \cite{barber2019predictive} for details on the connection between these methods).
-Cross-conformal prediction can indeed be modified in a similar fashion to above, to allow for general nonconformity scores, but we omit the details for brevity.